 Lo Fair Thou Art My Love – Hymn Lyric

 Lo Fair Thou Art My Love: A Hymn Celebrating Beauty and Love This hymn beautifully describes the exquisite beauty of Christ and his love for us.
 Through vivid imagery, it portrays his eyes as gentle as doves, his teeth as pure and complete, his lips as graceful and powerful, and his presence as strong and protective.
-This hymn invites us to embrace the boundless love and beauty of our Savior.
+This hymn invites us to embrace the love and beauty of our Savior.

 Lo Fair Thou Art My Love – Hymn Lyric